vapor/blog/Content/posts/new-store.md

 Speaking of supporting, Vapor has long had an [amazing group of sponsors](https://github.com/sponsors/vapor).
 If you sponsor us on GitHub for $10 a month or more, we will send you a set of stickers to say thank you.
 If you sponsor us $25 a month or more, you'll also get a t-shirt of your choosing!
 Existing sponsors have been emailed already and new sponsors will hear from me shortly after their sponsorship.

-If you want to sponsor us, you can sponsor us on the [GitHub sponsors page](https://github.com/sponsors/vapor).
+If you want to sponsor us, you can do so on the [GitHub sponsors page](https://github.com/sponsors/vapor).
 We also support sponsorship via [OpenCollective](https://opencollective.com/vapor) as well.

 Thank you for all the support!